AbdulH-Development/Aquhx-bot/README.md

 That\'s up to you but\
 the bot has many great capabilities like:\
-logging, moderation and to be implemented:\
+logging, moderation, memes and to be implemented:\
-memes, music, auto-moderation and\
+music, auto-moderation and\
 maybe a dashboard

 ## Technichal information